Jujutsu Kaisen season 1

-Jujutsu Kaisen is an anime television series based on Gege Akutami's manga series of the same name.
-The anime series was announced in the 52nd issue of Weekly Shōnen Jump published in November 2019.
-The story follows high school student Yuji Itadori as he joins a secret organization of Jujutsu Sorcerers in order to kill a powerful Curse named Ryomen Sukuna, to whom Yuji becomes the host.
+The first season of the Jujutsu Kaisen anime television series is based on the manga series Jujutsu Kaisen by Gege Akutami.
+An animated adaptation of the manga was announced in the 52nd issue of Weekly Shōnen Jump, which was published in November 2019.
+The story focuses on high school student Yuji Itadori as he joins a secret organization of Jujutsu Sorcerers in order to kill a powerful Curse named Ryomen Sukuna, to whom Yuji becomes the host.

-The first season was produced by MAPPA and directed by Sunghoo Park.
-Hiroshi Seko wrote the scripts for every episode, Tadashi Hiramatsu designed the characters, and Hiroaki Tsutsumi, Yoshimasa Terui, and Alisa Okehazama composed the music.
+The season was produced by MAPPA and directed by Sunghoo Park.
+Hiroshi Seko wrote the scripts, Tadashi Hiramatsu designed the characters, and Hiroaki Tsutsumi, Yoshimasa Terui, and Alisa Okehazama composed the music.
 While the anime had an advanced streaming debut on September 19, 2020, it officially aired on MBS and TBS's Super Animeism programming block from October 3, 2020, to March 27, 2021.
 The season ran for 24 episodes.
 From episode 3 onwards the season includes post-credits anime shorts titled "Juju Sanpo" (呪術さんぽ), which focus on the daily lives of the main characters.
+A Japanese home media collection was released, with its first volume debuting on January 20, 2021.

 The anime is licensed by Crunchyroll for streaming outside of Asia.
-Crunchyroll has released dubs for the series in English, Spanish, Portuguese, French, and German, in addition to a Russian voice-over stream that premiered on November 20, 2020.
+The streaming service has released dubs for the series in English, Spanish, Portuguese, French, and German, in addition to a Russian voice-over that premiered on November 20, 2020.
 In Southeast Asia, Medialink licensed the series and streamed it on iQIYI.
-The first Japanese home media volumes were released on January 20, 2021.